 Dr. Dolittle 2 (2001), also featuring Eddie Murphy, was a more likable sequel.
 There was a further three dvd-released sequels Dr. Dolittle 3 (2006), Dr Dolittle: Tail to the Chief (2008) and Dr Dolittle: Million Dollar Mutts (2009), which featured Kyla Pratt in a return performances as Dolittles daughter who has inherited his abilities.
 Eddie Murphy does not appear in these last three but Kirsten Wilson turns up in the first.

-Eddie Murphy and Betty Thomas later reteamed for the extremely unfunny film version of I Spy (2002), based on the 1960s tv series, and ventured back into talking animal inanity with Alvin and the Chipmunks: The Squeakquel (2009).
+Eddie Murphy and Betty Thomas later reteamed for the extremely unfunny film version of I Spy (2002), based on the 1960s tv series, while Thomas ventured back into talking animal inanity with Alvin and the Chipmunks: The Squeakquel (2009).
 Betty Thomass other films have included the less-than-inspired likes of 28 Days (2000) and John Tucker Must Die (2006).

 (No. 4 on the SF, Horror & Fantasy Box-Office Top 10 of 1998 list).